 Use These Strategies To Create A Routine You Can Stick To During The Holidays

 There is no more important time to stick to a routine than during the holidays.
-While the chaos circles around us, our routines are like anchors that keep our minds peaceful and focused, or bodies rested, and our family and home life running smoothly.
+While the chaos circles around us, our habits are like anchors that keep our minds peaceful and focused, our bodies rested, and our family and home life running smoothly.

-Keep Your Routine Simple
+1. Keep Your Routine Simple

 On the other hand, a routine is more like a rhythm that you and your family follow.

-My household routines, for example, change significantly around the boys’ school and sports’ schedules as well as seasonally.
+My household routines, for example, change significantly around the boys’ school and sports schedules as well as seasonally.

-Things like breakfast, lunches, and dinner, family time, quiet time, nap times (for younger children…or moms!), errand days, specific cleaning routines, and bedtimes.
+Things like breakfast, lunches, dinner, family time, quiet time, nap times (for younger children or moms!), errand days, specific cleaning routines, and bedtimes.

-Adjust Your Routine At The Beginning Of The Season
+2. Adjust Your Routine At The Beginning Of The Season

 With cooler days starting to pop up, our rhythms also change.
 You might want to stay longer in bed or skip the evening walks you loved during the summer.
-Think about how you can include exercising in your schedule to stay healthy and active.
+Think about how you can include exercise in your schedule to stay healthy and active.

 Make any adjustments you need to before the holidays get underway.

-3 Holiday Routine Must-Haves
+3. Three Holiday Routine Must-Haves

 Every person and every family is different.
-Creating a successful routine that you will stick to requires taking everyone’s needs.
+Creating a successful routine that you will stick to requires considering everyone’s needs.

-1. Maintain your bedtime
+Protect your bedtime

-2. Maintain your morning routine
+Maintain your morning routine

-Preparing ahead by menu planning, food prepping, and cooking at regular times will save you and your family from endless fast food and take-out runs.
+Preparing ahead by menu planning, food prepping, and cooking regularly will save you and your family from endless fast food and take-out runs.

-Give yourself the git of a stress-free holiday season with a great family routine that will keep your whole family happy and healthy during the holidays!
+Give yourself the gift of a stress-free holiday season with a great family routine that will keep your whole family happy and healthy during the holidays!

 Do you have a routine that works for you?
 Need some help with creating one?
-Ask me your questions in the comments and check out this post!
+Ask me your questions in the comments, and check out this post!